timjacksonm/inventory-app/README.md

 ## Summary

    <p>
 My first real project with Node and Express.
 I was focused on learning CRUD functionality and understanding different http request.
-I definetly thought of better ideas to improve the app like creating a database of different shapes with really basic svgs that are downloadable.
+I definitely thought of better ideas to improve the app like creating a database of different shapes with really basic svgs that are downloadable.
 In the end I decided to keep it simple and learn what I needed so I can spend my time on future projects that are more in depth.
     </p>

 ## Author